Sriikandan/testautomation/README.md

-# Automated Testing in JavaScript with Cucumber-JS and Selenium-Webdriver
+# ABC Automated Testing in JavaScript with Cucumber-JS and Selenium-Webdriver

 ABC test automation using cucumber-js and selenium-webdriver to run browser-based automated tests.
 I have completed the framework with few test and  will continue to update as required